Jonita Lattimore: Touring career

 After two years in the Lyric Opera's Center for American Artists, she graduated and began touring internationally.
 In December 2000, she stood out in the Concertante di Chicago performance featuring the works of Samuel Barber such as Knoxville: Summer of 1915.
 That same month, she performed from Bach's St Matthew Passion, St John Passion, Cantata 151 and Jauchzet Gott as well as a world premiere of Five Songs of Laurence Hope by Henry Burleigh as part of American Concerto Orchestra, an ensemble of Chicago's leading musicians.
 In 2001, she performed with the Tulsa Opera in Mozart's The Marriage of Figaro as Countess Almaviva.
 She was featured in the Chicago Sinfonietta's 2001 Martin Luther King, Jr. Day tribute.
 In May 2001, she performed Leonard Bernstein's Songfest with the Chicago Sinfonietta.
-She also performed a musical tribute at the opening of the August 2001 Musical Papa's Child, based on the life of Etta Moten Barnett.
-In 2001, she returned to the Grant Park Music Festival to celebrate the centennial of Verdi's death.

 She made appearances in 2001 and 2002 with the Houston Symphony.
 In February 2002, she teamed again with Gordon for a celebration of the centennial of Langston Hughes' birth in musical theater with his words set to music at the Dayton Art Institute in a performance entitled Only Heaven.
 In March 2002, she appeared again with the Tulsa Opera in Don Giovanni as Donna Anna.
 During an April 2002 performance with the Buffalo Philharmonic Orchestra at Kleinhans Music Hall, she was singled out from a quartet of soloists for the only solo curtain call.
 Also in April 2002, she performed Antonín Dvořák's Requiem with the Tonkunstler Orchestra of Vienna.
 Her 2002 appearance at the Grant Park Music Festival included performances of Ildebrando Pizzetti's De profundis and Brahms' A German Requiem in July.
 She also performed Brahms' Requiem in her debut with the Northern Israel Symphony.
 She also took part in the June opening weekend of the 2002 festival by performing Bernstein's Symphony No. 3 ("Kaddish").
 During the 2002–03 season, she performed spirituals and operatic arias with Poland's Opole Philharmonic.
 That season, she also appeared on the final weekend schedule in August.